June 7, 2023Review Recipe

-- Add ⅓ of the taco cheese, ½ of the olives, ½ of the green onions to the top of the chips
+- Add ⅓ of the taco cheese, ½ of the olives, ½ of the tomatoes, and ½ of the green onions to the top of the chips

 - Make another layer with ⅓ of the chips and ⅓ of the cheese

-- Make the final layer with remaining chips, cheese, olives, and green onion.
+- Make the final layer with the remaining chips, cheese, olives, tomatoes, and green onion.
 Add the jalapeño to the top.